krishraghuram/contribook/computernetworks/transport.rst

 It is counter intuitive that we discuss so much about "interfaces", which are, strictly speaking, not part of transport layer itself.

-But interfaces are important.
+But they are important.
 Interfaces tell us what is expected from things that are above us, and what is provided by things that are below us.
 Thus, it tells us exactly what "gap" we are to fill.